 What are the features of the HubSpot integration with Salesforce?

-Below is a brief description of the features of Salesforce connector.
-These features will be described in depth, later in this guide.
+Below is a brief description of the features of the Salesforce connector.
+These features will be described in-depth later in this guide.

 Your lead that comes into HubSpot via your marketing efforts goes through many stages before his or her final stage as customer, if all goes according to plan.
 These stages generally go as follows: visitor arrives on your site, visitor browses your website, this visitor becomes a lead (by converting on a form), then this lead becomes a customer.
 With the HubSpot-Salesforce integration, these stages can be passed between the two products.

-This means when you’re finally ready to hit Convert button in Salesforce, Salesforce creates an Opportunity for that lead to attach to, and HubSpot will know this is an Opportunity.
-And when that Opportunity is “Closed - Won”, HubSpot will know that lead has become a customer.
+This means when you’re finally ready to hit Convert in Salesforce, Salesforce creates an opportunity for that lead to attach to, and HubSpot will know this is an opportunity.
+And when that opportunity is Closed-Won, HubSpot will know that lead has become a customer.

-The contact profile information displayed in HubSpot can also be viewed within their Salesforce record, also including information on their first visit to your site, when they became a lead, and even when they received an email from you.
-A vital part of the Salesforce integration is being able to see the HubSpot Intelligence window on your record in Salesforce (as shown below), which includes recent activity from the lead, form submissions, HubSpot Score, and even a button that quickly allows your sales team to view that lead in HubSpot.
+The contact profile information displayed in HubSpot can also be viewed within their Salesforce record, including information on their first visit to your site, when they became a lead, and even when they received an email from you.
+A vital part of the Salesforce integration is being able to see the HubSpot Intelligence window on your record in Salesforce, which includes recent activity from the lead, form submissions, HubSpot score, and even a button that quickly allows your sales team to view that lead in HubSpot.

 Control what displays on the contact record

 You have the ability control a lot of what you see in your HubSpot and Salesforce contact profiles.
-You can even tell HubSpot to create Salesforce activities when a contact submits on a form, opens one of your Marketing or Sales emails, or if your Sales Rep adds a note to that contact in the HubSpot CRM.
+You can even tell HubSpot to create Salesforce activities when a contact submits a form, opens one of your marketing or sales emails, or if your sales rep adds a note to that contact in the HubSpot CRM.

 Your marketing team and your sales team can work together to score your leads by adding or subtracting points based off of certain activities.
 This way your sales team can quickly identify a more qualified lead and your marketing team can see which lead may need some more nurturing down the marketing funnel.

-Not every lead that comes in from your website or some other means via your marketing efforts will be the most qualified lead - filling out a top-of-the-funnel offer form perhaps make them less qualified for sales to reach out to than a lead that filled out a bottom-of-the-funnel form asking for a price quote.
+Not every lead that comes in from your website or some other means via your marketing efforts will be the most qualified lead.
+Filling out a top-of-the-funnel offer form perhaps makes them less qualified for sales to reach out to than a lead that filled out a bottom-of-the-funnel form asking for a price quote.

-HubSpot allows you to create a list of leads that meet only certain criteria, and from there you can limit the communication between HubSpot and Salesforce to only include contacts that meet the requirement of that list.
-Learn how to setup your Salesforce inclusion list here.
+With HubSpot, you can create a list of leads that meet only certain criteria, and from there you can limit the communication between HubSpot and Salesforce to only include contacts that meet the requirement of that list.
+Learn how to set up your Salesforce inclusion list here.

-Create a Salesforce record as lead or contact
+Create a Salesforce record as a lead or contact